For the complete documentation index, see llms.txt. Markdown versions of all docs pages are available by appending .md to any docs URL.

 - Review the ingress-nginx provider to understand the supported Ingress NGINX annotations.

-- Review the kgateway emitter to understand how providers such as ingress-nginx are mapped to kgateway-specific resources.
+- Review the kgateway emitter to understand how providers such as ingress-nginx map to kgateway-specific resources.

-- Read the emitter design to understand more about emitters and providers.
+- Read the emitter design to learn more about emitters and providers.